Wayne Thiebaud Delights

 Make Collaborative Art Projects Fun!

 So I developed a game that would allow for a more interesting group project.
 Each student has a chance to roll the die to make either a cake, cupcake, layer cake, slice of cake, ice cream cone, or ice cream cup.
 And then they roll to decide what toppings and decorations they add.
-This will definitely make creating the group mural more challenging next year but I think it’ll be a worthy endeavor.

 How do your students fare when it comes to group projects?
 Do you love ’em or hate ’em?
 Are they a necessary (read: state core content curriculum standard) evil or a reason to celebrate?
 Drop me a comment below.
-Comment moderation is always.